nagalakshmi-nimmagadda/mnist-mlops-pipeline/README.md

 4. Push to branch
 5. Create Pull Request

-## License
+## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).

-This README.md provides:
-Clear project structure
-Step-by-step setup instructions
-Usage guidelines
-Test output examples
-Troubleshooting tips
-Detailed model information
-Contributing guidelines
+---
+Made with ❤️ using PyTorch and GitHub Actions